 - Sensitivity and tolerance

 - Potential to undertake an intensive course of study

 - Reliability, honesty and trustworthiness

 - Enthusiasm, dedication and determination

-Physiotherapy is a two day programme at Heartlands Hospital and Solihull Hospital and a one day programme at Good Hope Hospital.
+Physiotherapy opportunities are offered at either Heartlands, Solihull, Good Hope and Queen Elizabeth Hospitals.
 You must be in year 12 or above to be able to access this.

 If you have not heard from us within 3 months, then on this occasion your application form has been unsuccessful

-Please return either by e-mail to: [email protected] (Please note emails to this email address are not 100% secure), or alternatively post it back to: Work Experience Department, Education Centre, Solihull Hospital, Lode Lane, Solihull B91 2JL
+Please return either by e-mail to: [email protected] for Heartlands/Solihull & Good Hope placements. [email protected] for Queen Elizabeth placements (Please note emails to this email address are not 100% secure), or alternatively post it back to: Work Experience Department, Education Centre, Solihull Hospital, Lode Lane, Solihull B91 2JL